sassoftware/visual-analytics-sdk/documentation/docs/api/SASReportPageElement.md

 ### `pageName: string`

-Specify the name of the page from the report to display.
-Either `pageName` or `pageIndex` should be used, but not both.
+Specify the name of the report page that you want to display.
+Either `pageName` or `pageIndex` can be used, but not both.

 ### `pageIndex: number`

-Specify the index of the page from the report to display. `0` is the first page.
-Either `pageName` or `pageIndex` should be used, but not both.
+Specify the index of the report page that you want to display. `0` is the first page.
+Either `pageName` or `pageIndex` can be used, but not both.